>

 Ph.3

-Advanced base — 100 to 200 people, management, medical and research sectors
+Advanced base — 100 to 200 persons, management, medical, fundamental research sectors

 Advanced phase